roman-milk/roman-milk.github.io/white-sluts-club-innocent-lawyer.md

  I looked up, again surprised by her words; yet again I obeyed, moving to her cunt.
 I paused briefly, before leaning forward, extending my tongue, and licking my best friend's pussy in front of three black men.
 I had no idea what to expect when I first tasted her, but it was a pleasant surprise...a sweetness I wasn't expecting and instantly enjoyed.

  "That's it, Mikaela," Samantha moaned, "eat my cunt.
 Become a good little pussy pleaser just like Candace."
-Report_Story #3